 Does taking SMZ-TMP in pregnancy affect future behavior or learning for the child?

-Studies have not been done to see if SMZ-TMP can cause behavior or learning issues for the child.
+Studies have not been done to see if SMZ-TMP can increase the chance of behavior or learning issues for the child.

 Breastfeeding while taking SMZ-TMP: